aistairc/aiaccel/docs/source/index.rst

 AIST toolkit for accelerating machine learning research.

-:octicon:`zap;1em;sd-text-primary` Research-Oriented Design
+:octicon:`zap;1em;sd-text-primary` Research-Oriented
-    Designed to accelerate your research written in Python
+    Designed to accelerate your research cycles written in Python

 :octicon:`cpu;1em;sd-text-primary` HPC Optimized
-    Intended to use in the high-performance computing (HPC) clusters including AI Bridging Cloud Infrastructure (ABCI).
+    Intended to use in high-performance computing (HPC) clusters, including AI Bridging Cloud Infrastructure (ABCI).

-:octicon:`server;1em;sd-text-primary` Highly Modular Design
+:octicon:`server;1em;sd-text-primary` Highly Modular
     Designed to let you pick up any part of aiaccel for your research project.

 .. grid::